Satish-Kumar-1/Dataset/README.md

-# This contains dataset folders for different projects.
+# This repo contains dataset folders for different projects.